The activities are as follows:

 - Grading Rubric

 The goopy, mucky, often stinky mud at the bottom of a wetland or lake is a very important part of the ecosystem.
-Wetland mud is more than just wet dirt.
-Underwater microbes do not have all the oxygen they need to break plant tissue down quickly.
-Because of this, stuff decomposes, or breaks down, slower than in dry soil.
-This makes mud dark brown from all the plant tissues that build up, called organic matter.
+Wetland mud is much more than just wet dirt.
+For example, many species of microbes live in the wetland mud where they decompose (breakdown) dead plant and animal material to obtain energy.
+This dead plant and animal material is called organic matter.
+However, the wetland mud microbes do not have all the oxygen they need to decompose the plant and animal tissues quickly and efficiently.
+Because of this, the dead material in wetland mud decomposes much more slowly than similar dead material in dry soil.

-As a graduate student, Lauren became fascinated with mud and its weird properties.
-She wanted to know what all the organic matter in mud means for wetlands.
-By talking with other members of her lab and reading scientific papers, she learned that sometimes mud acts like fertilizer for a wetland.
-Nutrients, such as phosphorus, tend to build up.
-She wondered if the organic matter in the mud was the source of all this phosphorus.
+As a graduate student, Lauren became fascinated with wetland mud and its interesting properties.
+She wanted to know how important all the mud and its organic matter is for wetlands.
+By talking with other members of her lab and reading scientific papers, Lauren learned that wetland mud can often be high in the element phosphorus and that phosphorus acts as a fertilizer for plants, including wetland plants and algae.
+However, nutrients, such as phosphorus can build up in wetland mud.
+Lauren thought it might be possible that the organic matter in the mud was the source of all the phosphorus in some wetlands.
 She predicted that wetlands with more organic matter would have more phosphorus.
-If the data supports her hypothesis, it means that organic matter is very important for wetlands, because nutrients are needed for algae and plants to grow.
+If her data support her hypothesis, it could mean that organic matter is very important for wetlands, because nutrients are needed for algae and plants to grow.

 Featured scientist: Lauren Kinsman-Costello from Kent State University